 - Allergies — A half Pitbull half German Shepherd is susceptible to many allergens, be it food, insect bites, or seasonal.
 While unpleasant, it’s usually not a cause for concern, but you’ll need to change your dog’s diet or daily routine to avoid allergens.

 - Hip Dysplasia — It’s a common condition for larger dogs, and it’s hereditary for breeds like the German Shepherd.
 Hip dysplasia is an incredibly painful condition that can develop into arthritis and muscle atrophy.
 If you want to prevent it or ease your pet’s pain, you can try joint vitamins for dogs.

 - Skin Irritation — There are many causes for skin irritation, so if you notice your dog scratching excessively, you should check in with your vet.

 Getting a German Shepherd Pitbull Mix

 Rescue centers are a great idea, but you should still do thorough research.
 Numerous shady websites give false information or even the wrong breed.
 Make sure you visit legitimate websites and organizations for your future Pitbull Shepherd mix.
-Here are the best places for adoption:

 How Much Does a German Shepherd Pitbull Mix Cost?